JardineMiller/2016_butterflies_redesign/README.md

-# Butterfflies Catering Equipment Hire: Website Redesign
+# Butterflies Catering Equipment Hire: Website Redesign

 This project was the culmination of my self-learning (front-end) web development.
 The project was completed over 6 weeks part-time work over September/October 2016.